The multitasking all-rounder that your skin will thank you for

 So if you’re not into having a red face on occasion, be sure to scan your products Inci list, and don’t make the mistake of assuming that it is still the same ingredient despite the lack of “amide”.

 The naked truth

-No wonder it’s given a gold star for its multitasking abilities, so I think you’ll agree, with so many benefits it brings to the skin – this is one little beauty ingredient that should most certainly be incorporated as part of your skincare routine.
+No wonder it’s given a gold star for its multitasking abilities.
+So we think you’ll agree, with so many benefits it brings to the skin, this is one little beauty ingredient that should be incorporated into your skincare routine.